 - Meet the SBA's small business revenue size standards

-- Have completed the MI-SBTDC "Request for Assistance" form and agreed to participate in surveys designed to measure the effectiveness of the Michigan SBTDC program
+- Have completed the MI-SBDC "Request for Assistance" form and agreed to participate in surveys designed to measure the effectiveness of the Michigan SBDC program

 - Have a draft business plan or executive summary before meeting the counselor

-If your business is located outside Oakland County, please check the MI-SBTDC website for a suitable location.
+If your business is located outside Oakland County, please check the MI-SBDC website for a suitable location.

 Advanced One-On-One Tools (Existing Businesses)

-These customized instruments are offered by certified consultants in concert with our MI-SBTDC partners.
+These customized instruments are offered by certified consultants in concert with our MI-SBDC partners.
 Examples of such tools include:

 Strategic Needs Assessment offers a better understanding of a company's current condition; a comparison that shows how key people view opportunities and challenges; insights into the real issues facing the company and feedback to help the business owner and team concentrate on priorities and action strategies.